-• bring questions to global economic – trade fairness and foreign government adherence to international (trade) laws, i.e., World Trade Organization.
+• global economic – trade fairness and foreign government’s adherence to international (trade) laws, i.e., World Trade Organization.

 • intricacies, distinctions, implications, and impact of either being stolen, misappropriated, or infringed, and

-• how and under what circumstances, and why either produces value, competitive advantage, and sources of revenue, the specifics of which respectfully appear elusive to most.
+• under what circumstances does either produce value, competitive advantage, and create sources of revenue, the specifics of which respectfully appear elusive to most.

-So, government officials and the multitude of media echo-chambers...from which citizens globally seek – receive their news, continue to characterize economic espionage, i.e., theft, infringement, misappropriation, through a narrow ‘intellectual property only’ lens.
+So, government officials and the multitude of media echo-chambers...from which citizens globally seek – receive their news and information, continue to characterize economic espionage, i.e., theft, infringement, misappropriation, through a narrow intellectual property only lens.

-Presumably, they believe – are told applying IP-related language only, is more understandable – readily understood, often based on – supplemented with the single word descriptor, i.e., patent, which most everyone presumes some knowledge.
+Presumably, applying IP-related language only, is variously more ‘describable’ when supplemented with single word descriptors, i.e., patents, which many presume some knowledge.

-Are these merely distinctions without differences…certainly not, in my judgment and my experiences.
-That-is-to-say, a company’s intangible assets, e.g., it’s intellectual, structural, and relationship capital (know how), unequivocally today, comprise 80+% of most company’s sources of value, revenue, and competitiveness.
-More specifically, a company’s collective know how becomes embedded in – serves as foundations to conventional intellectual properties, i.e., the content of patents, trademarks, trade secrets, etc. So it is the various intangible assets, which include IP, that constitute the real targets of economic espionage and data mining regularly engaged in by global cadres of economic and competitive advantage adversaries.
+These are not merely distinctions without differences…that-is-to-say, a company’s intangible assets, e.g., it’s intellectual, structural, and relationship capital (know how), unequivocally today, comprise 80+% of most company’s sources of value, revenue, and competitiveness.
+More specifically, a company’s collective know how, in most instances, is embedded in – serves as foundations to conventional intellectual properties, i.e., the foundational content of patents particularly.
+So it is, intangible assets, which again, IP are subsets, that constitute the real targets of economic espionage and surreptitious data mining operations conducted by global cadres of economic and competitive advantage adversaries.

-In other words, these know how – knowledge-based assets are precisely what the economic – competitive advantage adversaries’ globally need, want…and will aggressively and stealthily seek because, among other things, being successful in acquiring those categories of assets is the quickest route to achieving (global, niche) competitiveness and profitability.
+In other words, these know how – knowledge-based assets are precisely what the economic – competitive advantage adversaries’ need, want, and aggressively seek…because, among other things, being successful in acquiring these intangible assets is,

-It is true, issued patents provide necessary legal standing…for holders to bring criminal and/or civil action against alleged infringers, those who misappropriate and/or manufacture sub-par counterfeits which ultimately enter otherwise legitimate supply chains.
+It is true, issued patents provide necessary legal standing…for holders to bring criminal and/or civil action against alleged infringers, i.e., those who misappropriate and/or manufacture sub-par counterfeits which ultimately enter otherwise legitimate supply chains.
 And yes, one of the requisites for a countries’ membership in the World Trade Organization (WTO) is having in place a comprehensive intellectual property rights (enforcement) regime.

-I do hold great respect for holders of an issued patent…in large part because it usually speaks volumes about the patent holder’s diligence, knowledge, and likely well-deserved achievement.
-A patent issuance certificate certainly warrants framing and hung on a wall of prominence for all to see and dutifully admire.
+I do respect holders of issued patents…in large part because it usually speaks volumes about the patent holder’s diligence, knowledge, and likely, well-deserved achievement.
+A patent issuance (certificate), in most instances, warrants framing and hung on a wall of prominence for all to see and dutifully admire.

-I advise clients to not assume an issued patent…
+I advise clients however…to not assume an issued patent, standing alone,

-• magically serves as (a standalone) safeguard against theft-misappropriation, etc., for the duration or its life-value-functionality cycle, whichever comes first.
+• magically serves as (a standalone) safeguard against theft-misappropriation, etc., for the duration or its life-value-functionality cycle, whichever may come first.

 Seeking the issuance of a patent, of course, is often a business decision and/or transaction requisite, pure and simple, particularly…

-• when investors are involved who demand risk mitigation and recourse options upon infringement, and
+• when investors are involved who demand risk mitigation and options for recourse should infringement occur, and

 • in today’s globally aggressive, increasingly predatorial, winner-take-all, and go fast, go hard, go global, go black (business) transaction environments.

-So respectfully, any assumption that the issuance of a patent serves, in any way, as a specific deterrent…to economic espionage or competitive advantage adversaries or insiders inclined to misappropriate the assets and their foundational-underlying know how, i.e., intellectual – structural capital, represents not just wishful thinking, rather naïve thinking which has outlived its previous centuries of relevance.
+So respectfully, any assumption that the issuance of a patent serves, in any way, as a specific deterrent…to economic espionage or the illicit acts of competitive advantage adversaries or insiders inclined to misappropriate the assets and their foundational-underlying know how, i.e., intellectual – structural capital, represents not just wishful thinking, rather naïve thinking, which has, in my judgment, variously outlived its previous centuries of relevance.

-So, please consider this…why would an economic – competitive advantage adversary (country, government entity, or even independent (legacy free) data mining – information broker operation, or competitive intelligence group, undertake the risk of acquiring (stealing) the contents of a patent, i.e., usually its structural capital?
+So, please consider this…why would an economic – competitive advantage adversary, i.e., country, government entity, or independent (legacy free) data mining – information broker operation, or competitive intelligence group, undertake the risk of acquiring (stealing) the contents of a patent, i.e., usually its structural capital?

 The answer to that question lies, in my view, in pure economic competitiveness…which translates as engaging in and acquiring what’s necessary to out-perform, or otherwise get ahead of competitors and rivals, irrespective of their being a (a.) sector – country specific competitor, (b.) regional competitor, or (c.) defense (contractor) competitor.

-After all, issued patents (essentially the same information) will eventually be published in open source, in the U.S. anyway, through the U.S. Patent and Trademark Office website, http://us.gov.uspto if not by the inventor themselves in a relevant professional – academic journal.
+After all, the content of an issued patent (essentially the same information) will likely (eventually)…be published in open source at some point, in the U.S. anyway, through the U.S. Patent and Trademark Office website,if not by the inventor themselves in a relevant professional – academic journal.

-I purposefully belabor this point as the basis for making these distinctions…which are, after many years of investigative (business) research along much of the economic espionage spectrum, this issue goes directly to the heart of, perhaps the most important question for U.S. company’s chief security officers, which is…
+I purposefully belabor this point to make these relevant distinctions…which are, after many years of investigative (business) research along the economic espionage spectrum, this issue goes directly to the heart of, perhaps the most important question, for U.S. company’s general counsel and chief security officers, which is…

-The answer is quite clear, it is the intellectual, structural, and relationship capital.
+The answer to this question is quite clear…it is the intellectual, structural, and relationship capital.
 In other words, its the categories of intangible assets that possess – deliver the greatest contributory role and value to a company in terms of sources of revenue and competitiveness.
 And, otherwise serve as key (essential) ‘building blocks’ for company sustainability and growth.

-Michael D. Moberly April 10, 2018 St. Louis firstname.lastname@example.org The ‘Business Intangible Asset Blog’ where attention span really matters’!
+Michael D. Moberly April 10, 2018 St. Louis firstname.lastname@example.org The ‘Business Intangible Asset Blog’ where attention span and action really matter’!